GajiGesa, a fintech startup serving underbanked Indonesian workers, raises $2.5 million seed round – TechCrunch

 The company was founded last year by husband-and-wife team Vidit Agrawal and Martyna Malinowska.
 Agrawal was Uber’s first employee in Asia and has also served in leadership positions at Carro and Stripe.
 Malinowska led product development at Standard Chartered’s SC Ventures and alternative credit-scoring platform LenddoEFL.

-About 66% of Indonesia’s 260 million population is “unbanked,” which means they don’t have a bank account and limited access to financial services like loans.
+About 66% of Indonesia’s 260 million population is “unbanked,” which means they don’t have a bank account and have limited access to financial services like loans.
 Agrawal and Malinowska decided to launch GajiGesa in Indonesia because Malinowska worked with many unbanked workers while at LenddoEFL.
 While at Uber, Agrawal also worked with drivers across Southeast Asia whose average earnings were $250 USD a month (excluding Singapore), and he said the top issue they face was harassment by money lenders.

 “These hardworking Indonesians had no fair or formal sources for easy access to capital.
 Further, the most common reason for borrowing was short-term liquidity issues,” Agrawal told TechCrunch.
-“But workers were forced to borrow either long-term, high ticket size loans or short-term loans with exorbitantly high-interest rates.”
+“But workers were forced to borrow either long-term, high-ticket-size loans or short-term loans with exorbitantly high-interest rates.”

 Having immediate access to earned wages, instead of waiting for a semi-monthly or monthly paycheck, can help alleviate financial stress and make it easier for workers to manage their income and handle emergencies.
 Companies that have started instant payment services for workers in other countries include Square, London-based startup Wagestream and Gusto.

-Since launching in October 2020, GajiGesa has added over 30 employers on its platform, serving tens of thousand of workers in total.
+Since launching in October 2020, GajiGesa has added more than 30 employers on its platform, serving tens of thousand of workers in total.
 It integrates into a company’s existing human resources management and payroll systems.
 Workers can get earned wages immediately, track earnings, pay bills, buy prepaid cards and access financial education resources through an app.

 GajiGesa does not charge interest rates or require collateral, since all its users are pre-approved by their employers.
 Companies decide to charge fees or offer GajiGesa as part of their benefits packages, and also get access to analytics that can help them create targeted incentives or new benefits for their workforce.